 Steeping refers to the method used to improve the flavour of e-liquid.

 This usually means allowing the e-liquid to sit for a period of time.
-E-liquid is sometimes shaken and (depending on the method used) exposing it to air.
+E-liquid (also known as e-juice or vape juice) is sometimes shaken and (depending on the method used) exposing it to air.
 As we will see later in this post, a number of techniques are used to speed up the process.